zaiisao/Documentation/en/Audio Broadcast/web_prepare.md

   </tr>
 </table>

+> - To use Safari on iOS 12.2+ or macOS Mojave 10.14.4+, upgrade to Agora Web SDK v2.6.
 > - The Agora Web SDK v2.5 or later also supports Google Chrome 49 on Windows XP.

 2. Open the ports and whitelist the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).